levouh/vim-scroll/README.md

 which for now will try to save your current mappings for those keys, but this may be removed in the future.

+### Versus comfortable-motion.vim

+- Supports scrolling with visual selection.
+- Supports configurable continued/stopped scrolling when scrolling in the opposite direction.
+- Stops scrolling when the top or bottom of the buffer is hit.
+- Controls velocity so that is is rational.
+- Stop scrolling when window focus is changed.

 ### Mentions

 Most of this plugin is taken from [comfortable-motion.vim](https://github.com/yuttie/comfortable-motion.vim)

-### TODO

-- Save mappings for visual mode as well.
-- Stop scrolling on focus change.